-Small business challenges
+Small business context

+This post started when we came across this Reddit thread earlier in the week.
 The OP mentions he used to feel better when he received positive feedback from his manager in previous jobs.
 Now he’s going down the entrepreneurial route, he’s finding the lack of feedback and positive encouragement mentally challenging.

 We underestimated the value of the business review for smaller businesses.
 We’re now very glad we took the time to do this work.

 The importance of reflection

-Three-brains business review
+Three-Brains business review

-It felt indulgent to take the time to reflect back on our first three months of operation.
+It felt indulgent to take the time to reflect back on our first 3 months of operation.
 But it helped us recognise how far we’d come in a short time.
-It also helped us identify a few areas of the business plan where we hadn’t clearly defined and articulated what we needed to do.
-That meant we’ve spent some time ultimately doing things that won’t contribute to the goal.
-It’s always far easy to give others advice than to act on your own advice.

 Business review for small business example structure